 - God doesn’t lie to us in His word.
 It is not in His character to do so.

 - God didn’t purposefully use His word to deceive us as to His will for us.
 It is not in His character to do so.

 - God doesn’t give us the information necessary to understand exactly how it is that some of us enter into His family, and others not.
 But, He does tell us a great deal about His own character of righteousness and His insistence on justness.

 There is nothing “just” about arbitrarily condemning the vast majority of all the humanity that has ever lived to destruction or, worse, eternal damnation, and for the minority of equally defective people, perfected life with Him for eternity.
 This is the poster-child for injustice by whatever standard one understands that term.

 - The Calvinist doctrine of predestination is based on the eisegesis of passages in Romans and Ephesians.
 To foreknow is not to foreordain.
-There are only four verses in the Bible that can be interpreted as a foreordination and those are Romans 8:29-30, which translates the word as “predestined” and which we’ve already discussed, Acts 4:28, which speaks of God’s ordination of Jesus, and 1 Cor 2:7-9, which speaks of God’s ordination of His love for those that love Him.
+There are only eight passages in the Bible that can be interpreted as a foreordination and those are: Ecc 6:10, Romans 8:29-30 and Ephesians 1:11 which translates the word as “predestined” and which we’ve already discussed, Acts 4:28, Acts 2:23, Acts 3:20, 1 Peter 1:20 which speak of God’s ordination of Jesus, and 1 Cor 2:7-9, which speaks of God’s ordination of His love for those that love Him.
 There are no verses which, properly read and interpreted, say that God predestined at the beginning some for salvation and some for destruction, despite the Calvinist arguments to the contrary.